raspbian-addons/raspbian-addons/docs/README.md

 	(Or, if you're feeling adventurous, edit the `rpirepo.list` file in /etc/apt/sources.list.d/, and ***change the ending from `raspbian-addons/debian buster main` to `raspbian-addons/debian/ /`***)

 If you're having any other issues or the methods to fix an issue listed here aren't working, be sure to open an issue report on ***this*** github repo and not on the creators of the app's repo (unless you're having an issue with a specific app).

-### What is the goal of this project?

-The Raspberry Pi is a great and capable little computer.
-But what frustrates me is how little effort the Raspberry Pi Foundation puts into their Debian package repositories.
-While some software does work, other software either is extremely outdated or just may not work at all.
-This repository aims to fix that, or to the best of my ability.

 ### Would you like to help?